bioc/igblastr/README.md

     ```
   Note that Bioconductor 3.22 was frozen in April 2026 with the version
   of **igblastr** included in it being frozen permanently at 1.0.23.
 So
-  if you need the latest version, you can either update your
+  if you want to use the latest version of the package, you can either
-  installation to Bioconductor 3.23 (requires R 4.6) and install
+  update your installation to Bioconductor 3.23 (requires R 4.6) and
-  with `BiocManager::install("igblastr")` (highly recommended), or
+  install with `BiocManager::install("igblastr")` (highly recommended),
-  install directly from GitHub (usually discouraged).
+  or you can install directly from GitHub (usually discouraged).

 #### Load igblastr